corentinbeaulieu/benchy-zig/README.md

 </details>

-The program reads a `benchy.yml` file describing the bench to run.
+The program reads a YAML configuration file.
-This file must be located in the current working directory when invoking the program.

 <details>
 <summary> Here is all possible options: </summary>